 Student Assistance: Students can contact Bankmobile Customer Care team by locating the number on the back of their card and:

 If your bill was paid with a credit or debit card, the card used in the original payment will be credited.
 Please allow your bank five to seven business days to process the credit.

-If your bill was paid by check or cash, the refund will be issued according to the refund preference you chose when you activated your BHCC ONE CARD.
+If your bill was paid by check or money order, the refund will be issued according to the refund preference you chose at www.BHCCOnecard.com.
 Please make sure that your address is current to ensure delivery of your card.
 To update your address please visit our Enrollment and Admissions Office to do so.
 Please follow the steps above to have your picture taken for your ID card.
 Refunds for payments made by check will be processed after fourteen (14) business days from the date of the original payment.

 If your bill was paid by a scholarship or a third party payer, the refund will be credited back to the original payer, unless the payer provided other instructions.

 Removing Tuition Charges

 Charges are applied to your student account when you register for a class.
 All charges associated with a class will be removed if you drop the class by the add/drop deadline.
 No charges will be removed if you drop after the drop deadline.
 To drop Community Education classes go to www.bhcc.edu/ce to view their refund/drop policy.
 Please be advised that your student account debt constitutes an “educational benefit overpayment or loan” as defined pursuant to 11 U.S.C section 523(a) (8), and therefore is not dischargeable in bankruptcy.